Nodi e Scene¶

 The Godot editor essentially is a scene editor.
 It has plenty of tools for editing 2D and 3D scenes, as well as user interfaces.
 A Godot project can contain as many of these scenes as you need.
 The engine only requires one as your application's main scene.
 This is the scene Godot will first load when you or a player runs the game.

-On top of acting like nodes, scenes have the following attributes:
+On top of acting like nodes, scenes have the following characteristics:

 Let's create our first scene with a single node.
 To do so, you will need to create a new project first.
 After opening the project, you should see an empty editor.